-Binaries for Allpix Squared are currently provided for CentOS 7 (both in a GCC and LLVM variant), CentOS 8 (GCC) and MacOS.
+Binaries for Allpix Squared are currently provided for CentOS 7 (GCC only) and AlmaLinux 9/Red Hat Enterprise Linux 9/EL9 (both in a GCC and LLVM variant).
 Details on the deployment process are given in Setcion 11.4.

 To use Allpix Squared from CVMFS, run: